19 March 2012

 How to make your own mosaic inserts

-Butterflies, leaves and birds, flowers, a snake, broken ceramic tile, glass drops.
+Butterflies, leaves and birds, flowers, a snake, broken ceramic tile, and glass drops.

-I often get enquiries on the actual making of the mosaic inserts. here is an excerpt from a lovely email I received a few days ago, and my reply:
+I often get inquiries on the actual making of the mosaic inserts.
+Here is an excerpt from a lovely email I received a few days ago, and my reply:

 Hello, Marylou!